Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Project managers tend to be an analytical bunch.
 We have a touching belief that the facts will speak for themselves.
 This can make it tempting set others straight, to point out a mistake, or lay blame.

 Gary Lloyd has been leading IT enabled change for over 20 years, in banking and financial markets.
-He is also on the executive coaching panel for Warwick Business School, a steering committee member of the School’s mentoring programme and owner of The Find A Job You Love Blueprint.
+He is also on the executive coaching panel for Warwick Business School, a steering committee member of the School’s mentoring programme.

 And what do I think?